-You won’t go wrong choosing their signature Pistachio flavour ($4.70), made with nuts roasted in-house, but keep an eye out for their Singapore-style seasonal flavours like Coconut Pandan with Gula Melaka.
-A single scoop here goes for $4, and premium flavours are an additional $0.70.
+You won’t go wrong choosing their signature Pistachio flavour, made with nuts roasted in-house, but keep an eye out for their Singapore-style seasonal flavours such as Coconut Pandan with Gula Melaka.
+A single scoop here starts at $4.30, and premium flavours are an additional $1.

 Check out our full review of Dopa Dopa.